 “I really enjoy working as a team.
 I try to come to brainstorming sessions prepared with ideas and keep things lively during downtime.
 I’ve heard my coworkers say I have a good sense of humor.
 I hope they appreciate the effort I show to be a part of the team and do my part on projects.”

 “I try to be a good teammate by being [quality like collaborative, supportive, positive, etc.].
-I think my teammates would say that I always [describe positive habit like contributing to team projects, stepping up when someone needs help, make people laugh, etc.] because [positive impact on culture or business].”
+I think my teammates would say that I always [describe positive habits like contributing to team projects, stepping up when someone needs help, making people laugh, etc.] because [positive impact on culture or business].”

 6. Can you explain your employment gap?